stefanielnz/P7_BatchEnsemble/README.md

 ## Usage

-So that everyone could do the tasks evenly and as we do not all have the same resources available, everyone worked differently.
+So that everyone could complete the tasks equally and as we don't all have the same resources available, everyone worked differently.
-We had to run parameter and optimizer testing on the DTU HPC as it was not possible to run local on our laptops.
+We had to run the parameter and optimizer tests on the DTU HPC as it was not possible to run them locally on our laptops.
-While using the DTU HPC clusters we divided the code into different tasks and .py-files.
+While using the DTU HPC clusters, we split the code into different tasks and .py files.
-We were able to run parameter sharing on a PC.
-So it was not necessary to use the DTU HPC for this experiments.
+We were able to perform parameter sharing on one PC.
+So it was not necessary to use the DTU HPC for these experiments.

 Each .py- and .ipynb-file can be normally executed if the requirements are correctly installed and the computational power is enough.

 In `data/` are several .csv-files containing results from different experiments from parameter and optimizer testing which are the base for the plots.
 Files:
 - ParameterTesting_Optimizer.py: loads CIFAR-10, implements simple and BatchEnsemble models, contains training and validation loops based on selection of SGD, Adam and IVON, allows saving of training and validation results for each epoch to csv
-- Parameter_Testing_Optimizer_plots: contains code that loads data from all result csv files and plots them in suitable ways
+- ParameterTesting_Optimizer_plots: contains code that loads data from all result csv files and plots them in suitable ways

 The two notebooks do not produce the plots mentioned in the paper.
 These are handcrafted in Matlab for easy configuration.
 - CIFAR20_ParameterSharing.ipynb: extends the concept of ParamSharing to CIFAR-20 with three different sharing regimens (within model, within ensemble, both combined) in the 4 sharing intensities (no sharing, early layer sharing, deep layer sharing, all layer sharing)